tannoah0586/Wordle_Game/readme.md

 ## high level MVC scope + ## pseudoCode

 **Model:**
-store the target word --> random assigned from consts listOfWords store the current state of game --> guesses && number of attempt
+store the target word
+store the current state of game

 **View:**
 Display the current state of the game to user